English Learners Studies Progam

 - attendance at local, state and national conference for ESOL teachers, paraprofessionals, and administrators

-- administration of the state-adopted annual ELL assessment for all ELLs
+- administration of the state-adopted annual EL assessment for all ELs

 - coordinate parent outreach, parent literacy programs, and afterschool tutorial classes for the local schools for international students and parents